 Leeming and Paterson

-Ted and Morag have worked both collaboratively and as individuals for over 12 years now and exhibit their work around the world, with their fine art prints featuring in many private collections.
+We have worked on a number of collaborations for over 12 years and exhibit our work both jointly and individually around the world, with fine art prints featuring in many private collections.

-A sense of belonging underpins Morag’s photographic work, which varies from the wildly abstract to more literal representations of the natural world.
-For her, the art of photography is process based, using the camera as a tool to express her engagement with any given location or subject.
-Deep immersion is important and she often spends several hours on just a few meters of stream or coast, delving into possibilities, experimenting, observing the ever-shifting interplay of light with matter.
-Spending many camera-free hours roaming on the hillsides of the southern uplands in Scotland or the wooded slopes of their small hideaway in the Alpes-Maritime helps build her mental scrapbook and incubate ideas.
+A sense of belonging underpins my photographic work, which varies from the wildly abstract to more literal representations of the natural world.
+For me, the art of photography is process based, using the camera as a tool to express my engagement with any given location or subject.
+Deep immersion is important and I often spend many hours and days on just a few meters of stream or coast, delving into possibilities, experimenting, observing the ever-shifting interplay of light with matter.
+Spending many camera-free hours roaming on the hillsides of the southern uplands in Scotland or the wooded slopes around our smallholding in the Alpes-Maritime helps build my mental scrapbook and incubate ideas.